khx0/mpl-benchmarks/README.md

 For some cases I provide full and minimal versions of the same plotting case.
-The full version shows the custom version, how I use them, whilst the minimal version is meant to be a minimal requirement python script that focuses on the single issue that I wish to highlight, with out further ado.
+The full version shows the custom version, how I use them, whilst the minimal version is meant to be a minimal requirement python script that focuses on the single issue that I wish to highlight, without further ado.

 ## Python and matplotlib versions
 All shown examples have been tested both with python 3 (version 3.7.0)